SMAnish-28/Polar-Rectangular-Conversion/README.md

 # Polar-Rectangular-Conversion

 This Repo is for Conversion of Polar form to rectangular form and vice-versa.
-In many calculators, there is already an inbuilt function for this conversion of Polar to Rectangular or Rectangular to Polar.
+In many calculators, there is already an inbuilt function for this conversion of Polar to Rwctangular or Rectangular to Polar.

 # Calculator Functions